Hi, I’m Belle. Thanks for stopping by. Here’s a list of ten things about me:

 1. I want to write, but rarely do it.
 This tortures me daily, and, unless I seek to remedy it by writing more often, will continue to torture me until my dying day.

 3. I see myself as two people (though, as far as I am aware, I am not technically schizophrenic): a) the fancy dress loving party girl, who loves nothing more than having fun with her friends, because she has seen through her own experiences that life is short, so why not enjoy the ride? b) the more serious and reflective person who wants to learn and to help people and to find her higher purpose (I suspect it is also she who really, really wants to write).
-Sometimes these sides are conflicting.
+Sometimes these sides are conflicting (since having a baby even more so, for obvious reasons).
 Fortunately they are in total agreement when it comes to chocolate, red wine and travel.

 4. I don’t see myself as an ardent feminist, but the older I get the more frustrated I feel by the societal view of women and ageing.
-Having just hit the metabolically displeasing age of 35 (now officially past it according to the massive wankflap that is Donald Trump, as well as virtually every media outlet on the planet, whether they overtly state it or not) I hate the fact I am made (and have let myself be manipulated) to feel that my fertility is now teetering on the edge of a clifftop free fall, and that even if I do negotiate this rocky march towards infertility and manage a miracle procreation, my usefulness as a financially solvent career woman will be over, seeing as having a baby in your mid to late thirties is pretty much akin to career suicide.
-It’s enough to make you want to drown yourself in a vat of wine (hence why I often don a wig and do just that – see point 3a).
+Marching towards the metabolically displeasing age of 38 I hate the fact I am made (and have let myself be manipulated) to feel that my fertility is now teetering on the edge of a clifftop free fall, and that if I want a second baby I should really just get on with it.
+Because what I actually want to get on with is completing my Master’s and setting up my coaching business before we try for another.

 5. The older I get, the more I realise that you are never too old to love drum and bass (whether you are ever too old to publicly dance to drum and bass is an issue I am currently grappling with).
 Ditto UK garage.
 I will never be ashamed of these two great loves.
 Never.